How to Customize WordPress Post Excerpts

 The WordPress Excerpt is an optional summary or description of a post; in short, a post summary.

-The Excerpt has two main uses:
+The Excerpt has two primary uses:

 - It replaces the full content in RSS feeds when the option to display summaries is selected in Dashboard › Settings › Reading.